dileepmaloth/DSAI_Assistant/README.md

 streamlit run ui/app.py

 ## Demo Video
-See the demo video in the repository.
+See the demo video in the repository in demo folder

 ## Project Structure